cryptohackathon/MINI-FE/README.md

 ```bash
 ./demo_cifer
 ```
- The demo is supposed to simulate locally an evaluation cerimony for the candidates/projects of the Crypto Hackaton.
+ The demo is supposed to simulate locally an evaluation ceremony for the candidates/projects of the Crypto Hackaton.
 * The demo starts by asking you how many Judges are in the system.
 * For each candidate of the Hackaton, the demo starts an evaluation.
 	* For each Judge, it asks a secret pin from which the secret-key is computed.
-	* It asks which kind of cerimony you want to do - average grading, dead or alive, or unanimity.
+	* It asks which kind of ceremony you want to do - average grading, dead or alive, or unanimity.
-	* For each Judge it asks the secret pin and a grade/decision to assig to the candidate - a number from 0 to 2 for average grade cerimonies, and a bit for the other types.
+	* For each Judge it asks the secret pin and a grade/decision to assign to the candidate - a number from 0 to 2 for average grade ceremonies, and a bit for the other types.
 	* The evaluation of the candidate is computed along with the verification of the NIZK proofs.
-The verification step is done only for average grade elections and  in the case if a Judge input an invalid grade the invalid ciphertext is detected and cerimony aborts.
+The verification step is done only for average grade elections and  in the case if a Judge input an invalid grade the invalid ciphertext is detected and ceremony aborts.